playframework/play-generated-docs/manual/detailledTopics/production/Production.md

 $ play start
 ```

+> Note: the HTTP port can be set by passing -Dhttp.port system variable

 ## Using the stage task

 The problem with the `start` command is that it starts the application interactively, which means that human interaction is needed, and `Ctrl+D` is required to detach the process.
 This solution is not really convenient for automated deployment.